 But does larger mean cheaper?
 Some may say so, but let’s look at the facts.

-Cheapest Auto Insurance in Colorado
+Cheapest Auto Insurance Companies in Colorado

 As of June 2019, the following are considered the top five most affordable insurance companies in Colorado: The Hartford, Grange, USAA, Nationwide, and Geico.
 You can compare these rates to those above and see that going with the more familiar or larger company won’t always save you money.

-Discounts Offered by Each of the Cheapest Companies in Colorado
+Discounts Offered by Companies in Colorado

 - Geico: airbags, anti-lock brakes, anti-theft system, daytime running lights, good driver, seat belt use, defensive driving, driver’s education course, good student, emergency military deployment, federal employment, membership and employee, military, multi-vehicle, and multi-policy